BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_4_Using_PSBTs_in_Libwally.md

 ```
 Obviously, there's a lot more you could look at in the PSBTs.
 In fact, looking is the main point of a PSBT: you can verify inputs and outputs from an offline computer.

 > :warning: **WARNING:** These reading functions are _very_ rudimentary and will not work properly for extremly normal situations like an input or output that's still empty or that includes a `non_witness_utxo`.
-They will segfault if they aren't delivered a perfectly expected PSBT.
-A real reader would need to be considerably more robust, to cover all possible situations, and that's left as an exercise for the reader.
+They will segfault if they aren't delivered a precisely expected PSBT.
+A real reader would need to be considerably more robust, to cover all possible situations, but that's left as an exercise for the reader.

 ### Testing Your PSBT Reader